Haemair was founded in 2005 by engineers with close relatives who had suffered and died of lung disease.

 From the outset, the vision was of a device that would directly oxygenate blood to augment residual lung capacity and ultimately provide an alternative to lung transplant.

-In over ten years, the company has attracted investment of over £3million from a core group who hope ultimately to gain a return on their investment, but whose primary motivation is to help lung-disease sufferers and their families.
+The company has attracted investment of over £3million from a core group who hope ultimately to gain a return on their investment, but whose primary motivation is to help lung-disease sufferers and their families.

 The Company moved to the Swansea University site in 2006 in order to benefit from the world-leading research in blood rheology coming from the collaboration between the Engineering and Medical Schools.